- The number of people with diabetes has risen from 108 million in 1980 to 422 million in 2014 (1).

 Simple lifestyle measures have been shown to be effective in preventing or delaying the onset of type 2 diabetes.
 To help prevent type 2 diabetes and its complications, people should:

 - be physically active – at least 30 minutes of regular, moderate-intensity activity on most days.
 More activity is required for weight control;

-- eat a healthy diet of between three and five servings of fruit and vegetables a day and reduce sugar and saturated fats intake;
+- eat a healthy diet, avoiding sugar and saturated fats intake; and

-- avoid tobacco use – smoking increases the risk of cardiovascular diseases.
+- avoid tobacco use – smoking increases the risk of diabetes and cardiovascular diseases.

 Diagnosis and treatment

-Early diagnosis can be accomplished through relatively inexpensive blood testing.
+Early diagnosis can be accomplished through relatively inexpensive testing of blood sugar.

-Treatment of diabetes involves lowering blood glucose and the levels of other known risk factors that damage blood vessels.
+Treatment of diabetes involves diet and physical activity along with lowering blood glucose and the levels of other known risk factors that damage blood vessels.
 Tobacco use cessation is also important to avoid complications.

-- moderate blood glucose control.
-People with type 1 diabetes require insulin; people with type 2 diabetes can be treated with oral medication, but may also require insulin;
+- blood glucose control, particularly in type 1 diabetes.
+People with type 1 diabetes require insulin, people with type 2 diabetes can be treated with oral medication, but may also require insulin;

 - foot care.